 Question 3: I am a candidate nominated by the Democratic, Republican, Libertarian, or Constitution Party.
 I know North Carolina Green Party cannot legally nominate me, of course, but will you endorse my candidacy?

-Answer: No. The North Carolina Green Party and its local/regional chapters do not endorse candidates designated by the Democratic, Republican, Libertarian, or Constitution Party.
+Answer: No. The North Carolina Green Party and its local branches and regional chapters do not endorse candidates designated by the Democratic, Republican, Libertarian, or Constitution Party.
 Nor do we endorse independent candidates who are closely aligned with or who are registered to vote with those parties.

 Question 4: I am a member of another left/socialist party and want to run for office.
 Will the North Carolina Green Party endorse me?
 Will it nominate me?